-- 6. Traditional IRA-to-Employer-Sponsored Retirement Plan Rollovers.
-You may roll over, directly or indirectly, any taxable eligible rollover distribution from an IRA to your qualified retirement plan, 403(a) annuity, 403(b) tax-sheltered annuity, or 457(b) eligible governmental deferred compensation plan as long as the employersponsored retirement plan accepts such rollover contributions. - 7.
-Traditional IRA-to-Roth IRA Conversions.
-If you convert to a Roth IRA, the amount of the conversion from your Traditional IRA to your Roth IRA will be treated as a distribution for income tax purposes, and is includible in your gross income (except for any nondeductible contributions).
-Although the conversion amount generally is included in income, the 10 percent early distribution penalty tax will not apply to conversions from a Traditional IRA to a Roth IRA, regardless of whether you qualify for any exceptions to the 10 percent penalty tax.
-If you are required to take a required minimum distribution before converting your Traditional IRA. - 8.
+- 6. Beneficiary Rollovers From 401(k), 403(b), or 457(b) Eligible Governmental Plans Containing Roth Elective Deferrals.
+If you are a spouse beneficiary, nonspouse beneficiary, or the trustee of an eligible type of trust named as beneficiary of a deceased 401(k), 403(b), or 457(b) eligible governmental deferred compensation plan participant who had made Roth elective deferrals to the plan, you may directly roll over the Roth elective deferrals and their earnings to an inherited Roth IRA, as permitted by the IRS.
+The Roth IRA must be maintained as an inherited Roth IRA, subject to the beneficiary distribution requirements. - 7.
+Rollovers of Military Death Benefits.
+If you receive or have received a military death gratuity or a payment from the SGLI program, you may be able to roll over the proceeds to your Roth IRA.
+The rollover contribution amount is limited to the sum of the death benefits or SGLI payment received, less any such amount that was rolled over to a Coverdell education savings account.
+Proceeds must be rolled over within one year of receipt of the gratuity or SGLI payment for deaths occurring on or after June 17, 2008.
+Any amount that is rolled over under this provision is considered nontaxable basis in your Roth IRA. - 8.
 Qualified HSA Funding Distribution.
-If you are eligible to contribute to a health savings account (HSA), you may be eligible to take a one-time tax-free qualified HSA funding distribution from your IRA and directly deposit it to your HSA.
+If you are eligible to contribute to a health savings account (HSA), you may be eligible to take a one-time tax-free qualified HSA funding distribution from your Roth IRA and directly deposit it to your HSA.
 The amount of the qualified HSA funding distribution may not exceed the maximum HSA contribution limit in effect for the type of high deductible health plan coverage (i.e., single or family coverage) that you have at the time of the deposit, and counts toward your HSA contribution limit for that year.
 For further detailed information, you may wish to obtain IRS Publication 969, Health Savings Accounts and Other Tax-Favored Health Plans. - 9.
 Rollover of IRS Levy.
 If you receive a refund of eligible retirement plan assets that had been wrongfully levied, you may roll over the amount returned up until your tax return due date (not including extensions) for the year in which the money was returned. - 10.
+Qualified Tuition Program to Roth IRA.
+Beginning in 2024, funds from a qualified tuition program of a designated beneficiary that has been maintained for 15 or more years may be paid in a direct trustee-to-trustee transfer to a designated beneficiary's Roth IRA if the funds have been in the qualified tuition program for at least five years.
+The designated beneficiary must be eligible to make a Roth IRA contribution and the amount of the rollover counts toward the Roth IRA contribution limit for the year.
+The total that a designated beneficiary may roll over from a qualified tuition program during his or her lifetime may not exceed \$35,000.

-Written Election.
-At the time you make a rollover to an IRA, you must designate in writing to the Custodian your election to treat that contribution as a rollover.
-Once made, the rollover election is irrevocable.
+11. Written Election.
+At the time you make a rollover or conversion to a Roth IRA, you must designate in writing to the Custodian your election to treat that contribution as a rollover or conversion.
+Once made, the election is irrevocable.